IOC Flies Russian Flag and Bans Ukrainian Athlete Memorial

 The IOC’s stated objection is that Heraskevych’s act was “premeditated” while others were “spontaneous”, which doesn’t survive contact with reality.

 Firestone had his religious memorial cloth custom-made long before the Games.
 Linton’s helmet was pre-painted.
-Fischnaller has been wearing that barred Russian flag a decade, since 2014.
+Fischnaller has been wearing a Russian flag for what, a decade already?
 Every one of these was planned long in advance.

 Only Ukrainian athletes are being censored.